-Columbia, a private Ivy League school based in upper Manhattan just about 17 miles south of Westchester County’s border, was established in 1754 at King’s College by Great Britain’s King George II.
+The private Ivy League school, based in upper Manhattan just about 17 miles south of Westchester County’s border, was established in 1754 at King’s College by Great Britain’s King George II.

-Niche.com listed Columbia's acceptance rate at 7 percent, though Columbia’s Wikipedia entry says it’s 6 percent (as of 2016).
+It listed its acceptance rate at 7 percent, though Columbia’s Wikipedia entry says it’s 6 percent (as of 2016).
 A 7 percent acceptance rate would tie Columbia with New Jersey’s Princeton University and a 6 percent rate, with Yale University in Connecticut.

 Students who get into Columbia have SAT averages ranging from 1390 to 1570.
 Their ACT averages range from 31 to 34, niche.com said.

-The average cost of attending Columbia – after grant and scholarship aid – for each student is close to $21,000 a year, niche.com reported.
+The average cost – after grant and scholarship aid – for each student is close to $21,000 a year, niche.com reported.